hchenqi/WndDesign/README.md

 ![](docs/component.png)

-Controls are `WndObject` that have no child window, so they are leaf nodes in the *window tree*, and serve as the most basic components.
+Controls are `WndObject` that have no child window, so they are leaf nodes in the *window tree*.
 They are often used to handle user inputs or display simple figures, like `Button`, `TextBox`, `EditBox`, `ImageBox`, and `Placeholder`.
-A `Placeholder` only occupies a certain region and doesn't draw anything.
+A `Placeholder` only occupies a region with a certain size and doesn't draw anything.

-Frames are `WndObject` that may have only one child window, and are often used to decorate a window with border, padding, or change the window's resizing or drawing behaviour.
-Frames include `BorderFrame`, `PaddingFrame`, `ClipFrame`, `FixedFrame`, `ScaleFrame`, etc. All Frames inherits `WndFrame` which is derived from `WndObject` and has implemented all basic virtual functions.
+Frames are `WndObject` that each has only one child window.
+They are often used to decorate a window with border, padding, or change the window's resizing or drawing behaviour.
+Frames include `BorderFrame`, `PaddingFrame`, `ClipFrame`, `ScrollFrame`, `ScaleFrame`, `LayerFrame` etc. All Frames inherits class `WndFrame` which derives from and has implemented all basic virtual functions of `WndObject`.
 A window wrapped only with `WndFrame` behaves the same way as the window itself.

-Layouts are `WndObject` that may contain multiple child windows, which are used to display complex data structures.
-For example, `SplitLayout` represent a pair of windows that may be placed in horizontal or vertical direction, `ListLayout` or `FlowLayout` a list of windows. `OverlapLayout`'s child windows are placed in order and may overlap on each other.
+Layouts are `WndObject` that may contain multiple child windows, which are used to display complex data structures in different ways.
+For example, `SplitLayout` represent a pair of windows that may be placed in horizontal or vertical direction, `ListLayout` or `FlowLayout` a list of windows. `OverlapLayout`'s child windows are placed in order and one can overlap on another.

 #### Wrapper